JanssenProject/jans/docs/admin/developer/scripts/person-authentication.md

   [default_acr_values](#authentication-method-for-a-client--rp--) configuration parameter from the client configuration.
   Like `acr_values` request parameter, this configuration parameter lists ACR values in order of preference.
-- If Janssen Server doesn't find `acr_values` request parameter nor does it find the `default_acr_values` configuration parameter configured for the client, then Janssen Server checks the flag [useHighestLevelScriptIfAcrScriptNotFound](../../reference/json/properties/janssenauthserver-properties.md#usehighestlevelscriptifacrscriptnotfound).
+- If Janssen Server doesn't find `acr_values` request parameter nor does it find the `default_acr_values` configuration parameter configured for the client, then Janssen Server checks the server configuration property [useHighestLevelScriptIfAcrScriptNotFound](../../reference/json/properties/janssenauthserver-properties.md#usehighestlevelscriptifacrscriptnotfound).
   If this property is set to true, then Janssen Server invokes the authentication mechanism for which the corresponding script is enabled.
 Choosing the script with the highest [level](#level--rank--of-an-authentication-mechanism-).
-- If there is no script that can be invoked, Janssen Server invokes the [default ACR](#default-acr)
+- If there is no script that can be invoked or the `useHighestLevelScriptIfAcrScriptNotFound` property is set to false, then the Janssen Server authenticates using the [default ACR](#default-acr)
 - If default ACR is not configured for Janssen Server, then the server uses [internal ACR](#internal-acr)

 #### Default ACR